LinhNguyen-MyLi/GARCH-model-to-forecast-in-excel/README.md

-# GARCH-model-to-forecast-in-excel-
+# GARCH-model-to-forecast-in-excel
-I apply fundamental knowledge related to the GARCH model to make forecast the volatility of return of 10 big firms in the IT industry
+I apply fundamental knowledge related to the GARCH model to make forecast the volatility of return of 10 big firms in the IT industry.
+In more detail, I will take the daily close price (P) of them in The Nasdaq Stock Market from (1/1/2018 – 28/02/2023 -> we will have 1298 observation) and the 10 firms include Alphabet Inc. (GOOGL), Dell Technologies Inc (DELL), Apple Inc (AAPL), Tesla Inc (TSLA), IBM (IBM), Cisco Systems Inc (CSCO), HP Inc (HPQ), Intel Corporation (INTC), Meta Platforms Inc (META), NVIDIA Corporation (NVDA).
+And those P are input data.<br/>

 Build up GARCH (1,1) model using Maximum Likelihood to predict the volatility of return on stock prices of 10 firms.
-You could read the following steps to get more insight into forecasting with the GARCH model:
+You could read the following steps to get more insight into forecasting with the GARCH model:<br/>

 1. In the model, we have 03 parameters: alpha (α), beta (β), and gamma (γ).
 The sum of those parameters must be equal to 1.
 We will use those 03 parameters to compute the long-run average variance rate as the formula below: <br/>
 $~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~$  ![image](https://github.com/LinhNguyen-MyLi/GARCH-model-to-forecast-in-excel/assets/128978862/553e4dff-e0a5-464a-9c34-7abe6931af7f) <br/>